Actinomycosis is a bacterial infection caused by the Actinomyces spp. bacterium.

-Actinomyces spp. are a natural part of the dogs flora.
+Actinomyces spp. are a natural part of the cats flora.
 These inhibit the oral and nasopharyngeal membranes.

 Actinomycosis affects a variety of animals including domestic, farm and companion animals.
 These are commonly seen in cattle, sheep, pigs, dogs, cats, horses.